Data breaches resulting in damage to users’ privacy are surprisingly common. Globally, 30,000 companies report being hacked or compromised each day.

 - Apple’s hardware grants consumers a lot more leeway in determining how much of their data is gathered and stored than other smartphone makers.
 Apple does process and store data, but they claim to do so randomly, using the data to improve their personal assistant Siri.
 Additionally, Apple never shares or sells personal information, and the company claims to never retain audio unless users choose to share it for Siri improvements.

 At Sonary, we review software so businesses can make good decisions regarding their companies’ needs.
 Many of our reviews include lists of security features offered by different software.
-Here are some examples of software we’ve reviewed that does a good job of ensuring user data is protected:

 Without a doubt, keeping data safe and private is a significant challenge.
 While SSL certificates, encryption, and anti-virus software all make the internet a safer place to be, in most online situations and on any given Android mobile device, consumer data is still being mined and shared.
 With the exception of California, the U.S. has little regulation regarding user privacy.
 Europe’s data protection is quite robust and any global- or U.S.-based company doing business there has to follow the EU’s regulations.
 Of course, those protections only apply to consumers who get online in the EU.
 The best way for consumers to protect themselves is to read companies’ terms of service (TOS) and privacy agreements and to choose products and services that offer the greatest protection.